JUMP TO:

 Cardio Load Features:

-All of which finally gets us to the new Cardio Load & Cardio Target features.
+All of which finally gets us to the new Cardio Load and Cardio Target features.
 First is the load tracking piece.
 Every time you elevate your heart rate (be it working out, running to catch a bus, or practicing making a baby), Google will give you cardio load ‘credit’.
 This is notably different than every other watch out there today, which only gives you cardio load for workouts that you actually start/stop as a legit workout.
 And again, we’re specifically talking about training load type features here, not just general ‘exercise’ as Apple (or Garmin with ‘Intensity Minutes’) defines it.

 The point being, Google’s approach is actually the most holistic one to date, as it does a much better job at tracking a busy day.
 For example, I spent a few hours one day loading up a truck with friends with a ton of heavy boxes.
-I didn’t start a workout, yet, I gained some 132 units of load that day.
+I didn’t start a workout, yet I gained some 132 units of load that day.
 Roughly the same as a 10KM trail run I did.
-At left you can see the one day with that 132 units of non-workout load, versus last Friday with 129 units of workout cardio load (and then another 20 units of other misc load):
+At left you can see the one day with that 132 units of non-workout load, versus last Friday with 129 units of workout cardio load (and then another 20 units of other miscellaneous load):

 You can see your Cardio Load within the app, or, far more easily, right on your watch face (as I have done).
 It’s the one with the 23 units on it (left, yesterday), or 185 units on it (right, today).